pippim/pippim.github.io/_posts/2018/2018-01-08-How-to-automate-keyboard-backlight-ON-at-boot.md

 [![Startup Applications 3.png][3]][3]

 - Make sure you enter the command as: /usr/bin/xset led 3
-- I entered the comment as: [https://askubuntu.com/questions/993072/ubuntu-16-04-regular-crash-compiz-segfault-error-4-in-i965-dri-so-fresh-inst](https://askubuntu.com/questions/993072/ubuntu-16-04-regular-crash-compiz-segfault-error-4-in-i965-dri-so-fresh-inst)a but you don't need to.
+- I entered the comment as: [Ubuntu 16.04 regular crash, Compiz segfault, error 4 in i965_dri.so, Fresh install](Ubuntu 16.04 regular crash, Compiz segfault, error 4 in i965_dri.so, Fresh install)a but you don't need to.

 ## Notes